symfony/symfony-docs/guides/event/recipes.rst

             // calls all listeners until one is able to implement the $method
             $this->dispatcher->notifyUntil($event);

-            // no listener was able to proces the event?
+            // no listener was able to process the event?
 The method does not exist if (!$event->isProcessed()) {
                 throw new \Exception(sprintf('Call to undefined method %s::%s.', get_class($this), $method));
             }